smartbone-org/SmartBone-2/docs/smartbone.md

 - Make sure you don’t add any spaces or characters unless they are part of the name of the bone(s) you want to be included

+### Friction

+Friction is controlled by the root part and the colliding objects physical properties.

 ---
 ### Attributes